Benefits of Aspirin

 - Salicylate increases fat burning and reduces liver fat.
 This is beneficial to help reduce obesity.

 - Baby aspirin (chewable) is more readily absorbed that regular aspirin.
-Costed aspirin is safer than un-coated aspirin.
+Coated aspirin is safer than un-coated aspirin.

 - For reasons that are not clear, women do not benefit from aspirin as much as men.
 The drug does not reduce the risk of heart attacks and only decreases the risk of stroke in women over 65.